Javascript is not enabled.

 Electronic health care records have helped with sharing of patient information, but in my experience most practitioners don’t communicate with each other.
 That winds up being your role as a family caregiver — you are the information hub.

-Keep track of tests, diagnoses, treatments and plans, and share that information with each of your loved one's physicians.
+Keep track of tests, diagnoses, treatments and plans.
 Many health care offices have online portals on which you can set up a profile for yourself or a family member, exchange messages, get doctors’ notes and see lab and other test results.

-Also, update medication lists, and ask pharmacists to review prescriptions for possible negative interactions.
+Ask pharmacists to review prescriptions for possible negative interactions and keep an up-to-date list of medications.
 I learned much more about my parents’ medications from our pharmacists than I did from their doctors.

-And when any of them does a good job, be sure to express your gratitude.
-I've sent health care workers thank-you notes and brought flowers or cookies.
-I'm always amazed at how grateful and surprised they are — clearly, it doesn't happen often.
+Express your gratitude.
+I’ve sent health care workers thank-you notes and brought flowers or cookies.
 They hear a lot of complaints, so appreciation goes a long way and contributes to better service.

-At the same time, gain their respect.
-Model the kind of interaction you'd like to have from them, including being pleasant and patient.
-Ask clear and concise questions to avoid stretching out appointments, but be firm about getting them answered.
+Model the kind of interaction you’d like to have from them, including being pleasant and patient.

-Find out the best time to be in contact, and the best way — phone, email, text or online via a patient portal (sometimes you get faster results using this method).
-If you leave a voice message, let the recipient know if there are times you won't be available for a return call.
+Find out the best time and way to be in contact — phone, email, text or online via a patient portal.
+If you leave a voice message, let the recipient know if there are times you won’t be available for a return call.

-Your job is to ensure the best possible care for your loved ones, not to win or lose, prove a point or get a doctor to apologize for a dropped ball.
-Sometimes you will have to swallow your frustrations (trust me, you'll have some) and focus on getting things done.
+Sometimes you will have to swallow your frustrations (trust me, you’ll have some) and concentrate on getting things done.

-One time, when a lab made a mistake on my mom's tests, I was so furious I found myself screaming at the person on the phone.
-I knew how hard it was for Mom to get to the lab, and I didn't want to put her through a repeat of the test.
-When the office manager put me on hold for a few minutes, I realized what was happening: I was scared that Mom would get sicker, and my fear wasn't helping the situation.
-I needed to move past it.
-When the call resumed, we worked out a solution.
+Focus on solutions.
+When a lab made a mistake on my mom’s tests, I was so furious I found myself screaming at the person on the phone.
+I knew how hard it was for Mom to get to the lab, and I didn’t want to put her through a repeat of the test.
+When the office manager put me on hold for a few minutes, I realized I was scared that Mom would get sicker, and my fear wasn’t helping the situation.
+I calmed down and we worked out a solution when the call resumed.

-It was a reminder that managing health care for others can be unpredictable and emotionally draining.
-Try your best to go with the flow, gather information and keep communication open.
-Never hesitate to ask the heath care team for help.
+Managing health care for others can be unpredictable and emotionally draining.
+We aren’t perfect and neither are providers.
+Stay focused on the best possible care for them; go with the flow, gather information and keep communication open.

 Join AARP to Continue